Find answers to frequently asked questions about the Peabody Institute admissions process.

 Why have repertoire requirements?

 Audition requirements help to identify the general level of musical development for those entering Peabody.
 For some majors, the listed repertoire is considered a guideline.
 For others, it is a requirement.
 Whatever you perform, it is important that the music is at least the same level of difficulty as the recommended pieces.
+If you have any questions about a specific repertoire selections, please email us at [email protected].

 How many movements should I prepare?